Incremental Learning of Structured Memory via Closed-Loop Transcription: Experimental Verification

 \subsection{Datasets, Networks, and Settings}

-\textbf{Datasets.} We conduct experiments on the following datasets: MNIST \cite{lecun1998gradient}, CIFAR-10 \cite{krizhevsky2014cifar} and CIFAR-100 \cite{krizhevsky2009learning}.
+We conduct experiments on the following datasets: MNIST \citep{lecun1998gradient}, CIFAR-10 \citep{krizhevsky2014cifar}, and ImageNet-50 \citep{deng2009imagenet}.
 All experiments are conducted for the more challenging class-IL setting.
-For both MNIST and CIFAR-10, the 10 classes are split into 5 tasks with 2 classes each or 10 tasks with 1 class each; for CIFAR-100, the 100 classes are split into 10 tasks of 10 classes each.

-\textbf{Simple four-layer networks.} For all experiments presented in the main body, for the encoder $f$ and decoder $g$, we adopt a very simple network architecture modified from DCGAN \cite{radford2016unsupervised}, which is merely a {\em four-layer} convolutional network.
-The details of architecture are given in Appendix~\ref{app:setting}.
-The dimension $d$ of the feature space is set accordingly for different datasets, $d=$128 for MNIST and CIFAR-10, $d=$512 for CIFAR-100.
+For both MNIST and CIFAR-10, the 10 classes are split into 5 tasks with 2 classes each or 10 tasks with 1 class each; for ImageNet-50, the 50 classes are split into 5 tasks of 10 classes each.
+For MNIST and CIFAR-10 experiments, for the encoder $f$ and decoder $g$, we adopt a very simple network architecture modified from DCGAN \citep{radford2016unsupervised}, which is merely a {\em four-layer} convolutional network.
+For ImageNet-50, we use a deeper version of DCGAN which contains only 40\% of the standard ResNet-18 structure.